nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 ```
 At the very least, you need to consider two things:

-`API_SECRET`: a secret password you will keep to administrate nightscout with
+`API_SECRET`: a secret password you will keep to administrate nightscout with (Must be at least 12 characters long)
 <br>
 `ENABLE`: a space-separated list of features (plugins) you want nightscout to run.
 A few common ones are already included.
 [Look here](https://github.com/nightscout/cgm-remote-monitor#plugins) for a much more complete list.
 Add more plugins now if you wish.